 Dugong Dugon

-The dugong, also known as the sea cow, is a large marine mammal that is found in the warm coastal waters of the Indo-Pacific region.
-It is closely related to the manatee and has a similar appearance, with a plump body, paddle-like flippers, and a flat, horizontal tail.
+The dugong, or sea cow, is a notable marine mammal inhabiting the warm coastal waters of the Indo-Pacific region.
+Resembling its relative, the manatee, it has a rounded body, paddle-like flippers, and a flat horizontal tail.
+Dugongs are primarily found in tropical benthopelagic zones, living at depths ranging from 1 to 40 meters.

 18